soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-anti-phishing.md

 # ATP anti-phishing capabilities in Office 365

-ATP anti-phishing is part of a[Office 365 Advanced Threat Protection](office-365-atp.md).
+ATP anti-phishing is part of [Office 365 Advanced Threat Protection](office-365-atp.md).
 ATP anti-phishing applies a set of machine learning models together with impersonation detection algorithms to incoming messages to provide protection for commodity and spear phishing attacks.
 All messages are subject to an extensive set of machine learning models trained to detect phishing messages, together with a set of advanced algorithms used to protect against various user and domain impersonation attacks.
 ATP anti-phishing protects your organization according to polices that are set by your Office 365 global or security administrators.

 To learn more, see [Set up anti-phishing policies in Office 365](set-up-anti-phishing-policies.md).

 > [!NOTE]
-> ATP anti-phishing is only available in Advanced Threat Protection, which is included in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, and Office 365 Education A5.
-If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+> ATP anti-phishing is only available in Advanced Threat Protection, which is included in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
 For more information, see [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## How ATP anti-phishing works